Советский эсминец Северного флота Валериан Куйбышев (ранее Капитан Керн и Рыков)

 German Z-24, Z-25 and Z-26 during the attacks against the Allied Convoy PQ-13 faced the British light cruiser Trinidad.

-The Trinidad fired a torpedo that because of the cold water did a long circle's turn and hit the same cruiser.
+The Trinidad fired a torpedo but cold water caused a circular run and hit the same cruiser.

-While being torpedoed (and heavily damaged) by herself the Trinidad managed to damage the Z-26 that was separated by the
+While being torpedoed (and heavily damaged) the Trinidad managed to damage the Z-26 that was separated from the

 other destroyers.
 The soviet destroyers Sokrushitelnyi was sailing with Gremyashchyi and Eclipse when suddenly they noticed the shells of the same Trinidad falling close to them and the Sokrushitelnyi sailed to engage the Z-26.
 20 shells were fired and one direct hit was observed.
 At the same time the British destroyer Fury appeared in front of the other destroyers causing some misidentification accidents.
 While old soviet sources were confused about the number of destroyers appeared (because the two soviet destroyers were on both sides of Eclipse, and could see only 1 destroyer each one in the thick snowfall), the war diary of Eclipse identify correctly the Fury and the other destroyer as separate units.
 Later the Eclipse chase the Z-26 and further hit her: the Z-26 was then self-sunk by the Germans and the Eclipse was damaged by Z-24 and Z-25.
 German official war diaries gives further credit at the Sokrushitelnyi’s claim because the Z-26 actually reported of having been chased and attacked by two enemy destroyers and that the